-Ethnic and Racial Studies, an interdisciplinary journal focused on race, ethnicity and migration studies, welcomes the submission of proposals for special issues in the months of October and March.
+Ethnic and Racial Studies, an interdisciplinary journal focused on race, ethnicity and migration studies, accepts special issue proposals in the months of October and April.
 Proposals are welcome on all topics relevant to the journal, and in particular, those drawing on research focused on Africa, Asia, Latin America and the Caribbean, Indigeneity, and issues concerned with Postcolonialism and Decolonialism.

 In preparing a proposal for Ethnic and Racial Studies please read the journal’s Aims & Scope.
 Examples of previously published Special Issues can be found on the website.

 Special Issues are usually focused on a research topic or question and comprised of 8 to 10 articles plus an editorial written by the guest editors.
 A significant degree of coherence is expected between the contributions that should be highlighted in the editorial.
 Non-standard formats may also be considered such as blogs, videos, interviews.

 Submitting a Proposal

 Proposals for special issues can be submitted in the months of October and April.
 They should be sent to the Editor-in-Chief Professor John Solomos and Managing Editor Amanda Eastell-Bleakley at [email protected]

 They will be reviewed by the editorial team based on fit to the Aims & Scope as well as quality, originality and coherence of the contributions and the issue as a whole.
 A decision can be expected in the month after submission.
 The journal may also ask for a revision of the proposal (e.g., to clarify certain aspects, or change the number of contributions) before it can be accepted.

 Special Issue proposals should contain the following information: